tanyaweaver/python-dev-accelerator/source/assignments/day02/learning_journal_1.rst

 ==============

 You are going to put your learning journal online using `Heroku`_, a service that simplifies deploying web applications in a number of languages.

 Moving on from here assumes that you have already created a Heroku account, downloaded and installed the toolbelt, and successfully logged in to Heroku from your command line.
 If that is not the case.
 Please `follow this tutorial`_ to get up to speed.
+You only need to do the first two steps (Introduction and Set up)

 .. _follow this tutorial: https://devcenter.heroku.com/articles/quickstart
 .. _Heroku: https://heroku.com